Google’s Outbound Link Penalties: How to React without Overreacting

 Taking time to review your outbound links is good business.
 Over time, things change, so a page you linked to several years ago may be entirely different in its focus today.

-Domains are bought, sold and expire, only to be purchased, parked and plastered with ads.
+Domains are bought, sold, and then expire, only to then later be purchased, parked, and plastered with ads.

 While these normal activities and link-location changes have always been factored into the search engine algorithms, it’s never too late to ensure you’re linking to — and thus sending your patrons to — quality web pages at relevant, related websites.